workspace with blank pad

 Complexity: RFPs address high-complexity projects requiring vendor expertise and creative problem-solving.
 RFQs handle low-complexity transactions where specifications are standardized and clear.

-Evaluation Criteria: RFPs require both qualitative and quantitative assessment, weighing factors like vendor qualifications, proposed methodology, innovation, and cost.
+Evaluation Criteria: RFPs require both qualitative and quantitative assessments, weighing factors such as vendor qualifications, proposed methodology, innovation, and cost.
 RFQs are evaluated primarily on price, with secondary considerations like delivery time and payment terms.

 Timeline: RFPs typically require longer procurement cycles.
 These often span several weeks or months to allow vendors adequate time to develop comprehensive proposals.
 RFQs move more quickly, sometimes concluding within days or a couple of weeks.